Membership, Permits, Rules and Conditions of the Club.

 * Day permit holders can only fish upstream from the New Bridge to the upper limit of the club water at Broomhill Bridge.

-The club offers fishing at a reduced rate up to 31st March each year:
+The club offers fishing at a reduced rate up to 31st March each year when the price of a daily permit is just £20.

 Day tickets cover the period from 8.45am to midnight on the day of issue.